MQCybersec/mqcybersec-website/src/content/writeups/25-knight-knightsenigma.md

 This is doing bit manipulation with other variables (that we haven't figured out yet)...

 Due to the amount of reassigning, I used an LLM to help process this part.
-Turns out it's alot of fluff code and the general idea of whats happening is the following (as well as help write the Python solution):
+Turns out it's a lot of fluff code and the general idea of what's happening is the following (as well as help write the Python solution):

 1. It transforms the characters: